 Heavy bleeding and severe abdominal cramping can indicate pregnancy complications, such as pregnancy loss or ectopic pregnancy.
 Contact a provider immediately if a pregnant person experiences any of the following symptoms:

 - a sudden, intense headache

 - difficulty breathing

-- vomiting several times a day
+- vomiting numerous times a day

+PMS usually appears the week before and goes away a few days after a period begins.
 Although these symptoms can cause discomfort, they should not interfere with a person’s daily life.